gaukharka/1605855-technomart-29/Readme.md

+## Technomart
-## Technomart - a simple landing page of an online store.
+a simple landing page of an online store.

+## Stacks used
-## HTML, CSS, JS
+HTML, CSS, JS